weiyuandu/pythoncourse/README.md

-# Introduction to Python Programming for Business Analytics
+# Introduction to Python Programming for Data Analytics
 Welcome to the official course website for the Python programming course offered by the School of Management at the Technical University of Munich for the summer semester 2024.

 ## Syllabus